Probable biological causes of depression discovered-breakinglatest.news-Breaking Latest News

+A common amino acid, glycine, can provide a “slow down” signal to the brain.
+This is supported by research published in Science

 A common amino acid, glycine, may provide a “slow down” signal to the brain, possibly contributing to major depression, anxiety and other mood disorders in some people.
 This is supported by the scientists of the Wertheim UF Scripps Institute for Biomedical Innovation & Technology.
-The discovery, published in the magazine Science, could improve understanding of the biological causes of major depression and accelerate efforts to develop new, faster-acting drugs for such hard-to-treat mood disorders, said the neuroscientist Kirill Martemyanovauthor of the study.
+The discovery, published in the magazine Science, could improve understanding of the biological causes of major depression and accelerate efforts to develop new, faster-acting drugs for such hard-to-treat mood disorders, said the neuroscientist Kirill Martemyanov, author of the study.
+But it must be said that, even if the results of the study are encouraging, there is still room to talk about new therapies.

 “Most medications for people with depression take weeks to kick in, if at all.
 New and better options are really needed,” said Martemyanov, who chairs the neuroscience department at the Jupiter institute.